kgmyatthu/karl/README.md

-# Karl - Arch Linux with Desktop Environment
+# Karl - Kaung's Arch Recovery Linux

 Karl is a profile for archiso to create a live USB boot that is essentially bare Arch Linux with a pre-configured desktop environment to make your life  easier installating an Arch Linux system, complete with a firefox browser and Network Manager.
 No more looking at your phone or through secondary computer for guides, notes or googling around.
-Browse the internet while you chroot. o7 Archer.
+Browse the internet while you chroot.
+You can treat this iso the same as offcial arch linux ISO to do installation via tty or fire `startx` away to spin up the awesome wm. o7 Archer.

 ## How to Build the ISO